vishalsai20/cloneLibreChat/docs/overview.md

 6. **Frontend Updates the UI**
    The React app updates the chat interface, displaying the AI’s reply to the user.

-* We run the npm run background command on our terminal to start the application.
+* We run the npm run backend command on our terminal to start the application.
 Using the port:3080 starts the application.
 * Frontend loads the React app assets from `client/` and fetches the config settings from `.env` like available AI providers, user settings.
 * Backend server (Node.js) starts listening to this port.
 It connects Database for users, conversation history, messages data.
 Also connects to AI providers and loads middleware like auth.

-* We lofin via the frontend forms (Credentials and user data are stored in DB).
+* We login via the frontend forms (Credentials and user data are stored in DB).

 * When we submit a prompt, the frontend sends a HTTP request to backend with the prompt, metadata, model, conversationID, etc
 * Backend receives the request and validates it and checks for the previous messages in conversation (if any)
 * Backend then sends message + context to the AI provider
 * Once the backend recieves the response from the AI, it stores in the database and returns the response to the frontend and updates UI.

+### Detailed Flow (Step-by-Step)

+1. **Application Startup**
+   * The backend is started with `npm run backend`.
+It loads environment variables from `.env`, connects to MongoDB, initializes middleware (authentication, logging, etc.), and listens on **port 3080**.
+   * The frontend is started with `npm run frontend` and serves the React UI.

+2. **User Opens the App**
+   * The browser loads the React frontend.
+   * Immediately, the frontend sends a `GET /config` request to fetch available AI models, presets, and settings.

+3. **Backend Responds with Configuration**
+   * The backend queries MongoDB for presets and settings.
+   * A JSON response is returned to the frontend, allowing it to render model dropdowns, user-specific data, and chat UI.

+4. **User Authentication**
+   * If login is required, credentials are sent to the backend.
+   * The backend validates the credentials, creates a session/JWT token, and returns it to the frontend for future authenticated requests.

+5. **User Sends a Message**
+   * When the user sends a message, the frontend sends a `POST /chat` request containing:
+     * Message text
+     * Selected AI model/provider
+     * Conversation ID (if applicable)
+     * Metadata

+6. **Backend Handles the Request**
+   * The backend stores the message in the **messages** collection.
+   * It gathers conversation context and forwards the request to the selected AI provider (e.g., OpenAI, Google Gemini).

+7. **AI Provider Responds**
+   * The AI provider processes the input and sends a reply.
+   * The backend stores this reply in the database and sends it back to the frontend.

+8. **Frontend Updates the UI**
+   * The frontend receives the response and displays it in the chat interface.
+   * If streaming is enabled, the message appears progressively as tokens are received.

 ### Sequence Diagram